sharoncornelius/idpf-specification/idpf_specification.md

 completion) used for SW to associate the submitted packet with the completed packet.

-### TX descriptor read formats
+### TX Descriptor Read Formats

 There are two basic types of descriptors: Data and Context.

-- Data descriptors point to packet buffers at host memory.
+* Data descriptors point to packet buffers at host memory.
-- Context descriptors and data descriptors hold offload parameters (such as TSO, checksum offload, etc.) and metadata passed to downstream blocks.
+* Context descriptors and data descriptors hold offload parameters (such as TSO, checksum offload, etc.) and metadata passed to downstream blocks.

 All TX descriptors have a DTYPE field that represents the descriptor type.